capac/ml-zoomcamp/2023/capstone-2/README.md

 # Model training

 The model is generated from a pre-trained convolution neural network from ImageNet using transfer learning, and is accessed from the `tensorflow.keras.applications.xception.Xception` class in TensorFlow.
 I used the `keras.utils.image_dataset_from_directory` class in Keras to generate a training, validation and testing dataset split.
 70% of the image dataset is used as the training set, while the remaining 30% is equally split between validation and testing datasets.
 Data augmentation was carried out on the data set, by horizontally flipping the images and by randomly adding a 10 degree rotation to the images.
 The dense, upper layers are built using the training dataset.
-Model hyperparameter fine-tuning was accomplished using different values for the laerning rate, for different sizes of an added internal layer, and for the dropout rate.
+Model hyperparameter fine-tuning was accomplished using different values for the learning rate, for different sizes of an additional internal layer, and for the dropout rate.
 The best values are saved and used to generate the final model, which is tested on the test set.

+IMPORTANT: the model files haven't been saved on GitHub due to the large file constraint of over 100 MB.

+## Model deployment